undercurrent-nyc/unmute-10002/app/markdown/about.md

 2021, in concurrence with the Lunar New Year, and will continue through May 9th, celebrating Europe Day.

-The online world that has emerged in response to the pandemic reshapes our definition of social contact, obscures our private and public environments, and circumscribes the evolution of communication.
+/The online world that has emerged in response to the pandemic reshapes our definition of social contact, obscures our private and public environments, and circumscribes the evolution of communication.
 UN/MUTE-10002 follows the narratives of ten European artists who have never visited New York City and